-- 1. Urges Contracting Parties to emphasize the importance of Strategic Environmental Assessment, particularly in relation to the extractive industries sector, and to apply the SEA guidance adopted in Ramsar's Resolution X.17 on Environmental Impact Assessment and Strategic Environmental Assessment: updated scientific and technical guidance, adapting that guidance as appropriate in order to address specific issues associated with direct and indirect impacts of extractive industries on wetlands important for waterbirds; - 2.
-Encourages Contracting Parties also to apply the guidance on Environmental Impact Assessment (EIA) adopted by the same Ramsar Resolution, adapting the EIA guidance where appropriate in order to ensure that it adequately addresses direct and indirect impacts on wetlands of the exploration, development, operation, closure and post-closure phases of extractive industrial activities, and Further Encourages Contracting Parties to ensure that in applying the EIA guidance and other necessary measures, they adequately address the impacts on wetlands important for migratory waterbirds of the full spectrum of activities associated with extractive industries;
+1. Urges Contracting Parties to emphasise the importance of Strategic Environmental Assessment, particularly in relation to the extractive industries sector, and to apply the SEA guidance adopted in Ramsar's Resolution X.17 on Environmental Impact Assessment and Strategic Environmental Assessment: updated scientific and technical guidance, adapting that guidance as appropriate in order to address specific issues associated with direct and indirect impacts of extractive industries on wetlands important for waterbirds;

+- 2. Encourages Contracting Parties to also apply the guidance on Environmental Impact Assessment (EIA) adopted by the same Ramsar Resolution, adapting the EIA guidance where appropriate in order to ensure that it adequately addresses direct and indirect impacts on wetlands of the exploration, development, operation, closure and post-closure phases of extractive industrial activities, and further encourages Contracting Parties to ensure that in applying the EIA guidance and other necessary measures, they adequately address the impacts on wetlands important for migratory waterbirds of the full spectrum of activities associated with extractive industries; - 3.
+Encourages Contracting Parties to ensure that, in SEA and EIA studies related to extractive industries, potential upstream and downstream impacts in river basins are fully considered through ecosystem approaches (including inter alia that of the Convention on Biological Diversity), and in doing so to apply the guidance on River Basin Management as adopted in Ramsar Resolution X.19 on Wetlands and river basin management: consolidated scientific and technical guidance;

-$^{1}\,\underline{\text{http://csntool.wingsoverwetlands.org/csn/default.html}\#$
+1 http://csntool.wingsoverwetlands.org/csn/default.html#